steplead/coloringpage/README.md

 ## Latest Updates

+- **Homepage Image Display Fix (2024-06-24)**: Resolved image display issues on the homepage by replacing SVG files with optimized PNG alternatives.
+The fix ensures all example images are consistently displayed across different browsers and devices, improving the overall user experience and first impression of the site.

 - **ESLint Fixes & SEO Audit (2024-06-23)**: Resolved numerous ESLint errors across the codebase for improved quality and build stability.
 Confirmed that all major pages adhere to the project's SEO optimization guidelines (see `docs/keyword-optimization-guide.md`).

 - **Improved Blog Post Layout (2024-06-22)**: Refactored blog post rendering using `react-markdown` to enhance readability and user experience: